 Incorporating complete proteins, or proteins that contain all nine essential amino acids, is imperative during addiction recovery.

-Food options include meat, seafood, poultry, eggs and dairy.
+Food options to get more amino acids into your diet include meat, seafood, poultry, eggs and dairy.
 Additionally, specifically formulated nutritional plans can incorporate supplements that help you increase your amino acid intake in a safe and healthy way.

 This nutritional focus on rehabilitation can help decrease addiction cravings by stabilizing brain functioning and restoring normal chemical production.